Tutorial: Build a Cypher Recommendation Engine

 What Sushi restaurants are in New York that my friends like?

-How could we translate that into the appropriate Cypher statement?
+How to translate that into the appropriate Cypher statement?

 MATCH (person:Person {name: 'Philip'})-[:IS_FRIEND_OF]->(friend)-[:LIKES]->(restaurant:Restaurant)-[:LOCATED_IN]->(loc:Location {location: 'New York'}),